alexbeletsky/copter/README.md

 # Copter.io

-The web development is in *Front Era* now.
-Backbone, Angular, React based applications are adopted and developed by companies who’s goal to provide superior user experience in browser.
+The web development is currently in *Front End Era*.
+Backbone, Angular, React (you name it) based applications are adopted and developed by companies who’s goal to provide superior user experience in browser.

-Pure front-end applications and no-backend movement requires an easy to use front-end (static) applications hosting and automation.
+*Pure* front-end applications and *no-backend* movement requires an easy to use front-end (static) applications hosting and management.

-Copter.io provides a service for hosting and maintaining static applications in cool way.
-No more FTP madness, pure git management + cli for configuration.
+Copter.io provides a service for hosting static applications in cool way.
+No more FTP uploads, pure `git` management + `cli` for configuration.

 ## What's the value?

-We provide value for developers who work on frontend applications using HTML/CSS/JS and requires a platform to host their apps.
+We provide value for developers who work on frontend applications using HTML/CSS/JS and require a platform to host their apps.

 It’s free for open source projects and educational projects (blogs, student communities, science etc.).
 For commercial there is a subscription plan.